 Get Help from a Qualified Plumber Serving Cambridge & the Boston Metro Area

 Massachusetts residents are well aware of just how frigid winter temperatures can get in the New England area.
-However, do you know just how dangerous those temperatures can be to your home?
+However, do you know just how dangerous those temperatures can be to your Boston home?
 One of the biggest cold-weather risks is the plumbing in your walls: when the water inside freezes, it expands, causing the pipes themselves to develop cracks or possibly even burst.
 A burst pipe can damage just about everything in your home, including your drywall and insulation, electrical system, flooring, furniture, and so much more.

 Signs Your Pipes Are Frozen

 It might be cold outside, but does that mean your pipes are frozen?
 Not necessarily—in fact sometimes people mistake frozen pipes for a clog in their lines since they can share some of the same symptoms.
 However, it’s important to correctly figure out whether or not your plumbing is frozen quickly so you can react and be prepared for leaks when the water starts to melt.